pnkfelix/pnkfx-blog/source/_posts/2012-12-31-hello-world.markdown

       % rake new_post["Hello World"]

+* The command `rake generate` will convert the source into static html pages.

 * After generating the file (and during subsequent editting), one can preview the state locally in a local Ruby webserver via: